 Programs for treating hirsutism were intended to improve hormone balance by increasing estrogen response for relevant receptors while providing phytoprogestins.

-Hip growth without focusing on bust growth is expected to improve reproductive health.
 Ideally, mints and fennel would be omitted.

 Basic nutrition is necessary for health.
 See nutrition for more.